Fight Back Against Police Brutality

 - If the arresting officer suspects that the suspect is resisting

-- If the arresting officer has reason to believe that he or she is being
+- If the arresting officer has reason to believe that they are being threatened

 Burden of Proof

 In a civil suit, the plaintiff will typically have to prove liability by

 a "preponderance of the evidence," which shows that the officer

 is guilty of police brutality.
 This means that the victim must be able

 to prove that, more likely than not, excessive force was used in his or